Entertaining the RV Life

 Chicken spaghetti twirrled on a fork

 A Texas favorite that combines tender chicken and pasta in a creamy, cheesy sauce with just the right kick from Rotel tomatoes and poblano peppers.
-This comforting casserole is perfect for potlucks, and family dinners.
+This recipe is great for potlucks, Sunday supper, and family dinners.
 Easy to make ahead for busy weeknights and freezer-friendly!

 5 from 1 vote